qctrl/.github/profile/README.md

 ### What we do

-Products for everyone: Whether you are a newcomer, an enterprise user, or a hardware team, we make quantum technology useful for you - all through software.
+Products for everyone: Whether you are a newcomer, an enterprise user, or a hardware team, we make quantum technology useful for you—all through software.

 - [**Black Opal**](https://q-ctrl.com/black-opal): Start learning quantum computing.